 Access to high quality materials

-The report also calls for teachers to have easier access to high quality materials through a bank of approved assessment materials, through a new assessment bank.
+Testing the Water also calls for teachers to have easier access to high quality materials through a bank of approved assessment materials, through a new assessment bank.
 This is one of four recommendations addressed by education company Pearson in their response to the report.

 Assessment in context – taking unnecessary pressure out of the accountability system